 The LGD used for IFRS 9 purposes is derived from the Basel LGD parameters.
 It is adjusted for downturn and conservatism margins (in particular regulatory margins), except for margins for model uncertainties.
+For corporate clients, this LGD is determined considering macroeconomic scenarios.

-Exposure At Default (EAD)
+Exposure at Default (EAD)

-Exposure At Default (EAD) of an instrument is the anticipated outstanding amount owed by the obligor at the time of default.
+Exposure at Default (EAD) of an instrument is the anticipated outstanding amount owed by the obligor at the time of default.
 It is determined by the expected payment profile taking into account, depending on the product type: the contractual repayment schedule, expected early repayments and expected future drawings for revolving facilities.